carbon-design-system/carbon-website-archive/src/content/guidelines/motion/choreography.md

 ## Paths

-Elements of the Duo interface dance on the Grid.
+Elements of our interface dance on the Grid.
 Motion paths trace lines along the grid which never run diagonal.

 `vimeo: https://vimeo.com/310582887`